Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Combined Equation-of-state constraints

-For each choice of $R_{1.6}$, we compute $p(\{d\}|R_{1.6})$ in Eq.~\eqref{eq:hier_l} using individual-event marginal likelihoods, $p(d_i|f_{0,i})$ for each event $i$, corresponding to either the homodyne or photon counting readouts.
-The individual-event likelihood computation assumes known values of $M_i$ and $z_i$, which also implies a known amplitude.
-The other damped-sinusoid parameters are drawn from their population distributions.
-Similarly, the error term $\epsilon$ is randomly drawn from its appropriate distribution.
+{As mentioned in our overview and justification, marginalizing over damped-sinusoid parameters per Sec.~\ref{subs:highlow} affects the resolving ability of the inference.
+Specifically, we impose a uniform prior on the phase parameter and the start time, which is motivated from an expected inability to precisely resolve the time of merger for the majority of events.
+In App.~\ref{app:hierarchicalB} we show results that assume perfect knowledge of the merger time for comparison.}

+The error term $\epsilon$ is randomly drawn from its appropriate distribution.
 Ultimately, this is an idealized inference scenario, but still enables a comparison between the two readout schemes.

+For each choice of $R_{1.6}$, we compute $p(\{d\}|R_{1.6})$ in Eq.~\eqref{eq:hier_l} using individual-event marginal likelihoods, $p(d_i|f_{0,i})$ for each event $i$, corresponding to either the homodyne or photon counting readouts. {Our analysis uses events detected by CE above a standard threshold for the inspiral and merger portion of the waveform, thus the individual-event likelihood computation uses the known values of $M_i$ and $z_i$ to perform the mapping from event-level damped-sinusoid parameters into population parameters.
+Realistically, these parameter estimates will have some uncertainty, but the mass will be well-constrained at the 3\% relative uncertainty~\cite{HuxfordPRD24AccuracyNeutron}, equivalent to a frequency uncertainty of $3\%$ in Eq.~\eqref{eq:fpeak_eos}.
+The redshift will typically have a relative uncertainty of 10\%~\cite{SafarzadehA19MeasuringDelay}, equivalent to a frequency uncertainty of $<4\%$.
+Comparing these to the single-event credible intervals of Fig.~\ref{fig:snr_summary} indicates that they will negligibly widen the single-event posterior of $R_{1.6}$ for either readout scheme, so we adopt their exact values.}

 We consider four noise configurations.
-Until now, we have compared photon counting to an \textit{unsqueezed} homodyne.
-While this is appropriate for a methodological comparison, the realistic alternative to photon counting is the homodyne design sensitivity which involves squeezing, 10\,dB for CE.
-The more fair comparison is therefore between photon counting with a design sensitivity classical noise and homodyne with design sensitivity.
-For comparison, we also explore the impact of a tenfold decrease in classical noise and 15\,dB squeezing.
+Until now, we have compared photon counting to an \textit{unsqueezed} homodyne - i.e. shown a direct comparison at constant SNR.
+While this is appropriate for a methodological comparison, the realistic alternative to photon counting is the homodyne design sensitivity which involves squeezing, 10\,dB is projected for CE, though its noise curve only achieves around 8\,dB above 1kHz\cite{MiaoPRX19QuantumLimit}.
+The more fair comparison is therefore between photon counting with a design sensitivity classical noise (i.e. nominal operating power) and homodyne with design sensitivity.
+For comparison, we also explore the impact of a tenfold decrease in classical noise and and additional +5\,dB squeezing to show the effect of overcoming a statistical threshold in inference ability. {For the homodyne results at differing noise levels, we use the same noise realization but change its scaling.
+For the counting results at different noise levels, we use different noise realizations but consistent signal realizations.}

 The posterior for $R_{1.6}$ is shown in Fig.~\ref{fig:hierarchical} with $10^4$ observations.
 Under the current design sensitivity, photon counting outperforms homodyne by about a factor of two.
 The $68\%$ credible interval for $R_{1.6}$ is $1.25$\,km and $0.51$\,km for the homodyne with 10\,dB squeezing and photon counting with design sensitivity classical noise (and no squeezing), respectively.
 The homodyne posterior itself is very broad and with bimodal structure.
 The significance of secondary maxima decreases with more observations or higher SNRs, so it is likely a statistical fluctuation due to the general lack of informative constraints.
 Furthermore, either increasing squeezing to 15\,dB for the homodyne readout or reducing the classical noise when photon counting leads to improved constraints of $0.07$\,km and $0.25$\,km respectively.
 The constraints with increased squeezing are driven by a few select observations.
 While this is an idealized demonstration of the method, we find that in the current design sensitivity of CE, photon counting boasts a ${\sim}2.5\times$ reduction in uncertainty in measuring $R_{1.6}$.